 Unlike a primary, which involves quick and solitary voting, caucuses generally involve a more public pronouncement of presidential preference.
 Caucus-goers mainly meet in schools, community centers and places of worship in Nevada's 17 counties, and give speeches to try to persuade their undecided neighbors.

-GOP caucuses must start any time after 5 p.m. and end before 9 p.m.
+GOP caucuses must start after 5 p.m. on Tuesday and end before 9 p.m.

 IS NEVADA A BELLWETHER?

 In the short history of early and contested Nevada caucuses, voters favored two nomination losers (Hillary Clinton and Mitt Romney in 2008) and one winner (Romney in 2012).

 The state is the first substantial test of candidates' support with Hispanic voters.